-- Graduate and/or doctoral level course work will not automatically transfer into CCD.
-These credits must receive approval from the instructional Center Dean or Department Chair.
+- Graduate- and/or doctoral-level coursework will not automatically transfer to CCD.
+These credits must receive approval from the instructional dean or program chair.

 - All credit is evaluated on the semester-hour basis.
-Credits from institutions which operate on a quarter system calendar are transferred by multiplying the quarter hours earned by two-thirds.
+Credits from institutions that operate on a quarter-system calendar are transferred by multiplying the quarter hours earned by two-thirds.

 Transfer of Credits from Area Vocational Technical Schools